 In a different study, made two weeks earlier, only 23% of US customers saw themselves taking their shopping online.
 This discrepancy may be due to the studies’ small sample size.
 However, it is also possible that it indicates a change in attitude as the severity of the pandemic has had time to sink in.

 In the same study, half of the respondents in Vietnam, India, and China express an interest in increasing their online shopping.
 In Italy and Japan, 75% are already regular eCommerce customers or intend to make purchases online more frequently.
 Germany appears to be an anomaly, where 12% expect to increase their online shopping, but 15% expect to do less of it.
 This may be related to the previously mentioned already noticeable issues with delivery delays in Germany.

 With the sudden increase in traffic, some eCommerce websites struggle.
 In the UK, online takeaway and grocery stores have been particularly ill-equipped to handle the influx of customers.

-If a customer cannot complete their purchase on your eCommerce website, they are likely to abandon your store in favour of a competitor.
-However, the frequency of which online stores are overwhelmed can lead to shoppers giving up on buying their food online altogether.
-This will lead to more foot traffic in physical stores, and an increased risk for exposure to covid-19.
+If a customer cannot complete their purchase on your eCommerce website, they are likely to abandon your store in favor of a competitor.
+However, the frequency with which online stores are overwhelmed can lead to shoppers giving up on buying their food online altogether.
+This will lead to more foot traffic in physical stores and an increased risk of exposure to Covid-19.
 Consequently, it is in everyone’s best interest that your eCommerce store can provide a smooth shopping experience even under high traffic.